arunap2509/pizza-app/README.md

 npm run build
 ```

-## The App has a Home page, Orders page and Kitchen page
+## The App has Home page, Orders page and Kitchen page

 ### Home Page
 ```